How to effectively mic up an acoustic guitar is one of the most asked questions in the recording field.

 Most authoritative sources, either websites, magazines, forums or books will recommend the “point it where the guitar neck joins the body” approach, which is very popular and does work fairly well, although I’ve always found a little tweaking with a good channel strip plugin (e.g. Brainworx bx_console series, Waves Scheps 73, Nomad Factory BT Analog TrackBox etc) to be necessary, mainly adding subtle tone shaping overdrive, eq, compression and high pass filtering.

-Last week, when we needed to redo a guitar track with a very nice Martin D28, I remembered something I had read in one of the textbooks we used to use in the audio engineering course at Vandersound, David Miles Huber’s “Modern Recording Techniques”.
+When we needed to redo a guitar track recently with a very nice Martin D28, I remembered something I had read in one of the textbooks we used to use in the audio engineering course at Vandersound, David Miles Huber’s “Modern Recording Techniques”.
 Huber recommends using a condenser mic (or xy stereo pair) above or below the sound hole, slightly off axis and between 6 to 12 inches away.
 I set up a Rode NT1 (the old version) below the sound hole facing upwards towards the strings, a few degrees off axis (facing the neck side rather than the bridge) and at the recommended distance.